 Cultural Anthropology majors are trained in qualitative and ethnographic research skills along with tools for advanced critical thinking and theoretical application.
 The program contributes to a liberal arts education, prepares students for graduate training in anthropology, civic and community engagement, as well as careers in healthcare, government, business, law, journalism, social services, education, and human rights work—in local and international settings.

 The anthropology curriculum provides graduates with knowledge and perspectives needed to participate as engaged citizens in a global society.
 Anthropology emphasizes tolerance and respect for other cultures’ ways of living.
 Anthropological approaches oriented toward social and political engagement, collaborations with local communities, applied work, and public dissemination of research (through publishing, oral presentations, film, internet and museum exhibits, web-content) provide specific tools and opportunities for inspiring students to think, care, create, and pursue justice in our world.

-Students interested in an Anthropology major should consult with a faculty member in the Anthropology Department before the end of the sophomore year.
+Students interested in a Cultural Anthropology major should consult with a faculty member in the Anthropology Department before the end of the sophomore year.
 It is highly recommended that students study abroad, participate in a travel course, or engage in local immersion in the United States.

 Program Learning Outcomes

 Students who complete a major in anthropology will be able to:

 - exercise anthropological thinking - observing the relationship between individuals and historical, cultural, and social forces